Download our free PDF to maximize your eligibility for financial aid.

-The FAFSA is a prerequisite for unsubsidized Federal Stafford and Federal PLUS loans.
+The FAFSA is a prerequisite for Direct Unsubsidized Loans, Grad PLUS Loans, and Parent PLUS loans.
 These loans are available without regard to demonstrated financial need.
-The family does not need to be poor to qualify for these federal education loans.
+The family does not need to be poor to qualify for these federal student loans.
 Even wealthy students and parents can get these low-cost loans.

 Eligibility for many types of financial aid is based on the student’s demonstrated financial need.
 A student’s demonstrated financial need is the difference between the college’s cost of attendance (COA) and the student’s expected family contribution (EFC).
 So, even a wealthy student might qualify for need-based aid at one of the more expensive colleges and universities.